DataIntellectTech/TorQ/docs/Processes.md

-For the purposes of demonstration, assume that the queries must be run across an RDB and HDB process, and the gateway has one RDB and two HDB processes available to it.
+For the purposes of demonstration, assume that the queries must be run across a single RDB and a single HDB process, and the gateway has one RDB and two HDB processes available to it.

     q).gw.servers